dessisdakova/mock-api-server/EPS_REQUESTS_INV_DEV.md

    		    "new_body": request key "body",
 		    "new_status_code": request key "status_code"
 		}
- 	- Purpose: Updates the default_inventory_devices_response, which the GET request later uses.
+ 	- Purpose: Updating body and status code of GET request /inventory/devices
 ### POST /path:guid/add
-	- Headers: none explicitly mentioned, so default headers are used (for Postman remove "HOST")
+	- Headers: none explicitly mentioned, so default headers are used
  	- Path Parameter: guid - The GUID to be added is passed as part of the URL path.
 Example: /12345/add
 	- Body: none
 	- Response status code: 200